 - Driving a car into a crowd (an act classified as depraved heart murder)

 - Attacking someone with the intent of hurting them, but accidentally killing them instead (known as reckless disregard)

 The difference between murder and manslaughter has everything to do with intent.
-However, in the modern criminal justice system, it also has to do with legal argumentation, evidence, and jury conviction.
-Check out another article for more examples of felonies and misdemeanors in the American justice system.
+However, in the American criminal justice system, it also has to do with legal argumentation, evidence and jury conviction.